kitlangton/scala-update/README.md

 ### Homebrew (Mac Only)

-This will work best on Intel-based Macs for the time being, as GitHub actions do not support M1 builds yet.
-If you'd like faster binaries on M1, install manually with GraalVM (the next step).

 ```shell
 brew install kitlangton/scala-interactive-update/scala-interactive-update
 ```

+*If you'd like slightly faster binaries on an M1 mac, install manually with GraalVM (the next step).*

 ### Manually with GraalVM